-In recent versions of VS Code (Visual Studio Code), if a folder has only a child folder (this child can also be the parent of another folder) , both the parent and the child will be automatically merged and placed in a single line.
-You can see the screenshot below to get more clarity:
+In recent versions of VS Code (Visual Studio Code), if a folder has only a child folder (this child can also be the parent of another folder), both the parent and the child will be automatically merged and placed in a single line.
+You can see the screenshot below to clearly understand what I mean:

 1. Open your VS Code then: